Rohan-cod/Tinder_bot/README.md

 # Tinder_bot
-A right swipe tinder bot made using the selenium library in python.😉
+A tinder swipe bot made using the selenium library in python.😉

 ## Requirements
 Python 3.7